mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/reference-implementations-malaysia.md

     b.
 No user input required

-3. Generate Smart Health Link (SHL):
+3. Generate Smart Health Link (VHL):

     a.
-SHL is created as a manifest URL based on user preferences and supports JSON and PDF content types.
+VHL is created as a manifest URL based on user preferences and supports JSON and PDF content types.

-4. Embed SHL into HCert:
+4. Embed VHL into HCert:

     a.
-SHL is embedded into a Health Certificate (HCert) following WHO's smart trust specification.
+VHL is embedded into a Health Certificate (HCert) following WHO's smart trust specification.

 5. Prepare COSE Message: